 In March 2011, Idaho adopted the Uniform Bar Examination (UBE).
 Idaho administered the first UBE during the February 2012 bar examination.

 After March 1, 2012, the Idaho State Bar will accept UBE score transfers.
-An applicant for admission to the Idaho State Bar may transfer a passing UBE scaled score of 280 or above from another UBE jurisdiction if the UBE was taken within the last 37 months.
+Prior to the February 2017 UBE, an applicant for admission to the Idaho State Bar may transfer a UBE scaled score of 280 or above from another UBE jurisdiction if the UBE was taken within the last 37 months.
+Effective for the February 2017 UBE and any UBE thereafter, the UBE score requirement is 272.
 Please contact the National Conference of Bar Examiners (NCBE; ncbex.org) in order to request that an official UBE score transcript be sent directly to the Idaho State Bar.